seeddisperser/standard-toolkit/design-toolkit/components/src/tokens/README.md

   getRadius: d => d.size,
   getFillColor: () => colorsHighlight01, // Use a token for color
   getLineColor: () => colorsNeutral01,   // Use a token for outline
-  radiusMinPixels: parseInt(spacingL, 10), // Use a spacing token for minimum radius
+  radiusMinPixels: spacingL, // Use a spacing token for minimum radius (number)
   stroked: true,
   lineWidthMinPixels: 2
 });